Tech Specification

 • List of functions:

-• Mint: Issue A7A5 tokens.
+• Issue: Issue A7A5 tokens.
 New A7A5 tokens are issued only upon receipt of fiat deposits

 • Burn: Redeem A7A5 tokens